United States Sports University: History

 The academy's campus is also home to the American Sport Art Museum and Archives (ASAMA), which was founded in 1984.
 The collection contains more than 1,000 works of sport art from world-renowned artists, many of whom have been honored by the academy as Sport Artist of the Year.
-The academy is also developing an outdoor sculpture park on campus, which is dedicated to celebrating sport with the erection of numerous environmentally friendly sculptures.
+The university also has an outdoor sculpture park on campus, which is dedicated to celebrating sport with the erection of numerous environmentally friendly sculptures.

 The academy also hosts the Awards of Sport series, also known as its tribute to "The Artist and the Athlete".
 These awards honor sports figures for their accomplishments and achievements in such things as performance, humanitarian activities, fitness, and media.

+On February 26, 2025, the Board of Trustees agreed to change the name of the academy to the United States Sports University, effective March 1.
+School officials stated that the name change reflects their dedication to academic excellence and their desire to establish their place in higher education.

 Amos Alonzo Stagg Coaching Award

 The Amos Alonzo Stagg Coaching Award is presented each year, for the preceding calendar year.
 It was first presented in 1985, for the 1984 sports year.
 Each recipient receives the USSA's Order of the Eagle Exemplar medal and Academy Rosette.